- Contact Us

-When I started my undergraduate degree in psychology, I knew that it was my passion to help people with mental illness, but I didn't really know what this would mean.
-As I took more psychology courses and started working as a research assistant, I realized how interested I was in the brain!
-After my undergraduate degree, I worked with Fraser Health to manage a project on assessing frailty in seniors.
-I loved working with the older adult patients, who had so many stories and wisdom to share!
-Through my experiences, I've come to realize that my calling is becoming a clinical neuropsychologist who specializes in the brain to help older adults and other individuals with psychiatric illnesses.
+When I started my undergraduate degree in psychology, I knew that it was my passion to help people with mental health and related challenges.
+However, at that time, I didn't know what this would mean.
+As I took more courses and started working as a research assistant, I realized how interested I was in the brain.
+I chose to complete a PhD in clinical neuropsychology in order to pursue my interests in the brain-behaviour relationship, while simultaneously helping those with mental and medical conditions.

 What are you enjoying the most about your studies/research at SFU?

-I was originally drawn to SFU for many reasons, such as the exciting research, tight knit community, and beautiful Metro-Vancouver location.
-Now, I am most excited about the clinical training.
 In the clinical psychology program, we have so many opportunities for exciting and unique clinical experiences!
-This fall, I look forward to starting a neuropsychology practicum at UBC Hospital’s BC Psychosis Program Inpatient Unit, where I will receive training in conducting neuropsychological assessments of patients who have schizophrenia spectrum and other psychotic disorders.
+In 2020-2021, I absolutely loved doing a neuropsychology practicum at UBC Hospital’s BC Psychosis Program Inpatient Unit, where I did neuropsychological assessments of inpatients with treatment-resistant schizophrenia spectrum and other psychotic disorders.